jhpyle/docassemble/_docs/external.md

 documentation] that read data from a [Google Sheet] and write data to a [Google Sheet].

+# <a name="across sessions"></a>Sharing information across sessions

+Users' answers to questions in an interview are stored in the "interview answers," which is a pickled Python dictionary stored on the [SQL] server.
+Each set of "interview answers" is specific to a particular interview (e.g., `docassemble.demo:data/questions/questions.yml`) and specific to a particular session in that interview (e.g., session ID `BoJSwJHppIPFYtFEOeBU1y4koaM3L9zP`).

+Every time the user proceeds from one screen to another, the interview answers are changed, the interview logic is evaluated (which may change the interview answers further) and a new set of interview answers is saved.
+The user can incrementally "undo" changes to the interview answers by pressing the "back" button, which restores an earlier saved state of the interview answers.

+**docassemble**'s interview logic system is based on this system of the "interview answers."
+If the interview logic calls for a value of a variable that is undefined, **docassemble** will ask a `question` or run `code` to obtain a definition of that variable.  **docassemble** asks for information that is missing in the interview answers.

+By default, the interview answers are encrypted on the server and can only be accessed when the user provides the decryption key via a web browser cookie.
+This gives the user control over their information.

+The way that **docassemble** works with interview answers is very different from the way that a typical web-based database works with data.
+A web-based database will typically use a [SQL] backend, where the front end allows the user to populate fields of data records, where the fields are columns and the data records are rows in [SQL] tables.
+These applications are known as "[CRUD]" applications, because the front end facilitates creating, retrieving, updating, and deleting rows in tables.
+In **docassemble**, by contrast, the interview answers are not values in two-dimensional data tables, but rather Python data structures that at any point in time may be only be partially populated.

+If you want to share information across sessions, you can do so, but the methods for doing so are not going to be the same as the methods for accessing data in a [CRUD] application.

+There are multiple ways that you can share information across
+sessions:

+* Push data: from session A, you can populate variables in session B by calling [`set_session_variables()`].
+If session B does not exist yet, you can first initiate it by calling [`create_session()`].
+* Pull data: from session B, you can retrieve variables from session A by calling [`get_session_variables()`].
+* Share data in a common storage area: from session A, you can use a [`DAStore`] object to save data to a storage area that is specific to the user but can be accessed from any session.
+In session B, you can write `code` blocks that initialize variables to values that are stored in that storage area, if the storage area exists.
+By default, data are encrypted using the same encryption system as interview answers, and encryption can be turned off.
+* Share data using [Redis]: [`DARedis`] can also be used as a storage area.
+From session A, you can use the [`.set_data()`] method of [`DARedis`] to save a Python data structure to [Redis], and then inside of session B, you can call the [`.get_data()`] method of [`DARedis`] to retrieve the data structure.
+[Redis] is a fast, in-memory data storage area, so it is best used with information that only needs to be stored temporarily.
+Encryption is not available.
+* Share data in a list of records: the [`write_record()`] and [`read_records()`] functions are useful for storing lists of data records, where each list is identified by a key that is global to the server.
+Inside of session A, you can call [`write_record()`] to store a row in a list.
+Inside of session B, you can call [`read_records()`] to retrieve all of the records in that list.
+Encryption is not available.
+* Sync data to a SQL database: if you would like to use a traditional [SQL] database as a "single source of truth" for variables in your interview, you can use the [`SQLObject`] system.
+This allows you to "sync" variables in your interview answers with a [SQL] database.
+Encryption is not supported.
+* Stash data temporarily in an encrypted data store: from session A, you can call [`stash_data()`] to store particular interview answers in an encrypted location. [`stash_data()`] returns tokens that can be used to access the stashed data.
+Session A can offer the user URLs to other interviews, in which the tokens are URL parameters.
+If the user clicks one of these URLs and starts session B, the interview logic in session B can get look for the tokens in `url_args` and call [`retrieve_stashed_data()`] to retrieve the interview answers that had been stored by session A. The stored data can be deleted once they are retrieved, and can automatically expire after a period of time.
+This is a secure way to pass data from one session to another.
+It avoids storing human-readable information in the URL parameters when passing data from one session to a prospective session.
+It avoids the unnecessary creation of a new session if the user does not want to proceed to start a new session.
+The encryption system is independent of the encryption system for interview answers, so that knowledge of the tokens does not lead to knowledge of any interview answers.
+There are [API interfaces] for stashing data and retrieving stashed data.

 [JSON]: https://en.wikipedia.org/wiki/JSON
 [`requests`]: https://requests.readthedocs.io/en/master/
 [`gettime.py`]: {{ site.github.repository_url }}/blob/master/docassemble_demo/docassemble/demo/gettime.py